simontessard/2025-portfolio/README.md

 - [ ] Internationalization

 ## Ideas
-- [ ] CTA from proper project replacing "Visiter le site" ?
 - [ ] Add a "back" button on article page

 ### Bugs
-- [ ] Navigation on 404 causes entrance animation to be triggered
+- [x] Navigation on 404 causes entrance animation to be triggered
 - [x] Native cursor showing randomly
 - [x] Swiper was not rendered on page transition : https://github.com/nolimits4web/swiper/issues/7577